 - Approval for larger loans takes a few days

 Yes, you can use personal loans for home improvement for any improvement project, repair, or renovation, including installing a pool or hot tub.

 Even if you have a mortgage, you can still get a home improvement loan.
 Just know that the amount of your mortgage and existing debt can affect your new loan’s interest rate and term.
 You can also use your mortgage and home’s equity to take out an HEL or HELOC instead of a personal loan, depending on which is best for your situation.

 The best personal loan to get for home improvements is one that has a low interest rate with monthly payments you can afford.
 An unsecured personal loan may be better so you don’t risk losing your home if you can’t make the payments, or an HEL or HELOC may be better if you have enough equity in your home.
 A secured personal loan may have lower rates if you’re confident in your ability to repay it.

-Personal home improvement loan terms can last from 12 to 84 months, though most home improvement loan terms are between two and five years, depending on the project.
+Personal home improvement loan terms can last from 12 to 84 months, though most range between two and five years, depending on the project.
+Home equity loans typically have longer loan terms, ranging from 5 to 20 years.
 If you can, get preapproved for different loans to understand what term you’d qualify for and what the monthly payments would be.

-For veterans wanting a home improvement loan, the best place to look is a credit union that caters specifically to veterans and military members, or a bank or online lender that has favorable terms.
+For veterans wanting a home improvement loan, the best place to look is a credit union that caters specifically to veterans and military members, such as Navy Federal or PenFed, or a bank or online lender that has favorable terms.
+Additionally, some states offer home improvement loans specific to veterans.
+It is worth researching the program in your specific state to learn if you qualify.
 When comparing personal loans for veterans, consider possible discounts you’d be eligible for through the institution, compare interest rates, and be sure to check for other fees.